-In order to deliver Open Awards qualifications or units, you have to be a recognised Open Awards Provider.
-If you are not already an Open Awards Provider, please visit our website for more information or contact a member of the team on 0151 494 2072 or enquiries@openawards.org.uk.
+You must be a recognised Open Awards Provider before you start to deliver Open Awards qualifications or units.
+If you are not already an Open Awards Provider, please visit our website to submit a New Business Enquiry Form or contact a member of the team on 0151 494 2072 or enquiries@openawards.org.uk.